Calvin-0112/operating-systems/README.md

 # operating-systems
-open the zip file
+open the zip file.
-the password is myos
+The password is myos.
 in Terminal type this command